laurabenestan/Admixture/README.md

-Fishery genomics of Sebastes: investigating population structure using ADMIXTURE
+# Fishery genomics of Sebastes: investigating population structure using ADMIXTURE
 --------

-Using ADMIXTURE, a program customed for SNP datasets only, we aimed to define the genetic units present in two fish species: *Sebastes faciatus* and *S. mentella*.
+Using [ADMIXTURE] (http://software.genetics.ucla.edu/admixture/), a program customed for SNP datasets only, we aimed to define the genetic units present in two fish species: *Sebastes faciatus* and *S. mentella*.

 ADMIXTURE estimates individual ancestries by efficiently computing maximum likelihood estimates in a parametric model.
-To better understand this program, read the manual page [Alexander 2011](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3146885/).
+To better understand this program, read the manual page [Alexander 2011] (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3146885/).

-Those two species are curently fished in some regions of the Atlantic Canada while in othe regions the stocks are endangered.
+*Sebastes faciatus* and *S. mentella* are curently fished in some regions of the Atlantic Canada while in othe regions the stocks are endangered.
 Using a wide dataset of SNPs markers may help us to better delineate the stock structure than with the use of microsatellites.

+## 1. Run the ADMIXTURE program

 ### Run Admixture in bash
 Go into the folder where your bed file is.
 Add the path of this file in your terminal by typing: